Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 There are 60 campsites (48 with electrical hookups), modern showers, rest room facilities and a trailer dump station.
 A playground is located near the campground.
 Advance campsite reservations can be booked through the park reservation system.
-Half of the campsites are available on a first-come, first-serve basis.
+One fourth of the campsites are available on a first-come, first-serve basis.

 The park has excellent trails for hikers and horseback riders.
 In winter, a warming house with electricity and heat provides comfort for ice skaters, snowmobilers, cross-country skiers and ice fishermen.